 Native American activists say they were galvanized by the protests in North Dakota, where opponents started to camp out last April.
 The protests slowly grew through the summer, and started to intensify after dogs attacked some of the activists on the site.

 Throughout the fall, there were 3,000 to 5,000 people regularly at camps in opposition to the pipeline.

 After law enforcement used water cannons on protesters in sub-freezing weather in late November, the camp swelled to more than 10,000 people, a mix of Native tribes, climate activists and military veterans.

-Protesters, who call themselves “water protectors,” have taken Trump’s executive orders for Dakota Access and TransCanada Corp’s Keystone XL line as an attack on treaty rights and vowed to keep up the pressure
+Around the United States, protesters, who call themselves “water protectors,” have taken Trump’s executive orders for Dakota Access and TransCanada Corp’s Keystone XL line as an attack on treaty rights and vowed to keep up the pressure.